finanalyst/collection/README.md

 By creating a name-space in the plugin data section and assigning it the value of the image-manager, the plugin callable can make the image-manager available to templates that get that data, which is a property in parameters called by the name-space.

 `ProcessedPod` provides data from the name-space of a Block, if it exists, as a parameter to the template called for the Block.
 Note that the default name-space for a block is all lower-case, unless a `name-space` config option is provided with the Pod Block in the content file.

+If a plugin provides an asset (eg., image, jquery script), it needs to provide a `render` callable that returns the triple so that Collect moves the asset from the plugin directory to the output directory where it can be served.
+This needs to be done separately if a CSS contains a url for local image.

 `$image-manager` is of type Asset-cache, which has the following methods: